 Mussels may look intimidating, but they are so easy to cook at home and are ready in minutes.
 They’re perfect for a dinner-party starter or a quick mid-week meal, with little prep and effort required.
 They’re also really good for you – high in Zinc, Iron, Vitamin A & B12.
-Serve this recipes with fries or crusty bread on the side, to soak up the creamy sauce
+Serve this recipe with fries or crusty bread on the side, to soak up the creamy sauce.

 Use: Mussels, Littleneck Clams (Cockles) or Tuatua.

 If any of your mussels are open, press them closed a couple of times with your hand and set aside.
 If any don’t begin to close by themselves shortly after you’ve done this, discard them.